-The Corporation has elected to use "notice-and-access" rules ("Notice-and-Access") under National Instrument 54-101 Communication with Beneficial Owners of Securities of a Reporting Issuer ("NI 54-101") for distribution of its Proxy-Related Materials (as defined below) to shareholders who do not hold shares of the Corporation in their own names (referred to herein as "Beneficial Shareholders").
-Notice-and-Access is a set of rules that allows issuers to post electronic versions of proxy-related materials on SEDAR and on one additional website, rather than mailing paper copies.
+The Corporation has elected to use "notice-and-access" rules ("Notice-and-Access") under National Instrument 54-101 Communication with Beneficial Owners of Securities of a Reporting Issuer ("NI 54-101") for distribution of its Proxy-Related Materials (as defined below) to shareholders who hold their shares directly in their respective names (referred to herein as "Registered Shareholders") and to shareholders who do not hold shares of the Corporation in their own names (referred to herein as "Beneficial Shareholders").
+Notice-and-Access is a set of rules that allows issuers to post electronic versions of proxy-related materials on SEDAR+ and on one additional website, rather than mailing paper copies.
 "Proxy-Related Materials" refers to this Circular, the Notice of Meeting, and the voting instruction form ("VIF") or a form of proxy.

 The use of Notice-and-Access is more environmentally friendly as it helps reduce paper use.
 It also reduces the Corporation's printing and mailing costs.
-Shareholders may obtain further information about Notice-and-Access by contacting: (i) for Beneficial Shareholders with a 15-digit Control Number: Computershare Investor Services Inc. toll free at 1-866-964-0492 or at www.computershare.com/notificationandaccess; or (ii) for Beneficial Shareholders with a 16-digit Control Number: Broadridge Financial Solutions, Inc. toll free at 1-855-887-2244.
+Shareholders may obtain further information about Notice-and-Access by contacting: (i) for Registered Shareholders and Beneficial Shareholders with a 15-digit Control Number: Computershare Investor Services Inc. toll free at 1-866-964-0492 or at www.computershare.com/notificationandaccess; or (ii) for Beneficial Shareholders with a 16-digit Control Number: Broadridge Financial Solutions, Inc. toll free at 1-855-887-2244.